Auksea/FirstProjectInUnity/README.md

 # FirstProjectInUnity
-Simple game using Unity using Creator kit
+Simple game in Unity using Creator kit